 Eroticon: Whether you’re a sex blogger writing about your personal kinks, a sex toy reviewer who’s looking for a new way to get off, or a sexpert who wants to educate the public, Eroticon in London is a can’t-miss event.
-(Full disclosure: I spoke at the 2018 and 2019 events.)
+(Full disclosure: Molly organizes the whole thing, and Kayla is a past speaker.)

 Books to Read

-The links here are affiliate links which means if you make a purchase, I make a small commission which fuels this website and my coffee addiction.
+The links here are affiliate links which means if you make a purchase, we make a small commission that fuels this website and Kayla’s coffee addiction.

 Girls and Sex by Peggy Orenstein – Read Kayla’s review

 Enjoy Sex: A Practical and Inclusive Gude by Dr. Meg-John Barker and Justin Hancock – Read Kayla’s review